Medical Colleges of Northern Philippines: History

 In 1994, Dr. Ronald envisioned that education is the antidote to ignorance, poverty, and disease.
 With this advocacy, he established Medical Colleges of Northern Philippines (MCNP), a school that led to the fruition in 1998 of another school which is the International School of Asia and the Pacific (ISAP), offering courses that are relevant and responsive to local, national and global demands.
 Through the years, MCNP and ISAP have earned the reputation as two of the most prestigious and top-performing schools in the country producing global professionals.
 MCNP was granted an Award of Recognition for being assessed as Category a(t), Mature Teaching Institution under the Institutional Monitoring and Evaluation for Quality Assurance (IQUAME), as one of the three Higher Education Institutions assessed nationwide and the only HEI in Region 2 on March 18, 2008.

 Today, Christian Guzman MBA, Melissa Dee-Guzman, Dr. Christopher Mark R. Guzman, an ortho-surgeon, Dr. Charles Ronald R. Guzman, an Internist-lung specialist, Dr. Aileen, a pediatrician, attorneys Cristina Guzman-Natividad, Jose Eduardo L. Natividad and Olivia Olalia-Guzman, children of the founders, are second generation medical practitioners and legal counsels of the institutions.

-In October 2010, the beginnings of the Holy Infant Clinic metamorphosed into becoming the leading privately run hospital in Region 2 with the emergence of the Dr. Ronald P. Guzman Medical Center, a 250-bed-capacity Tertiary Hospital.
-The 150-bed Philhealth department is the first in the region that caters to the needs of the disadvantaged and marginalized sector of our society.
+In October 2010, Holy Infant Clinic became the largest privately-run hospital by bed capacity in Region 2 with the emergence of Dr. Ronald P. Guzman Medical Center, a 250-bed-capacity Tertiary Hospital.
+The Philhealth department with its 150-bed capacity is the first in Region 2 that caters to the needs of the disadvantaged and marginalized.

 Currently, the two schools have produced for the past 15 years a total of 115 board topnotches and adjudged as top rankers in the licensure examination both in the regional and national level.
 The schools have grown so fast that it has now the 2nd largest enrollment in the tertiary level in the region.
 The dynamism Dr. and Mrs. Guzman sparked and the generosity he and his wife generated was made more manifest when he extended scholarship and financial support to 32% of his school’s student population composed mostly of children of poor families.
 The school has provided assistance to the following special groups: student orphans, indigenous people, honor students, children of elementary and high school teachers, children of rebel returnees, members of the PNP and AFP, and other groups needing assistance.